ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Public peer file creation date
   * Public peer file expiry date
   * Salt signed by salt service's key
-  * Extension authorized-peer data
+  * "other" custom data as desired
   * Peer's public key (in signature)

 Section "B" (packaged and signed by identity's private key)
 -----------------------------------------------------------

-  * Peer Contact's full URI (to know how to locate the peer universally) that do not reveal any identities.
-Peer's contact ID is calculated as follows: hash value of section "A", i.e. tolower(hexEncode(hash("contact:" + `<public-peer-section-A>`))).
-When the input <public-peer- file-section-A is used in the hash, the same canonical algorithm method as the signature in section "A".
+  * Peer Contact's full URI (to know how to locate the peer universally but does not directly reveal any identities).
+Peer's contact ID is calculated as follows: hex(hash("contact:" + `<public-peer-section-A-JSON-object>`)).
+When the input `<public-peer-file-section-A-JSON-object>` is used in the hash, the same canonical algorithm method as the signature in section "A".
 The input into the algorithm is the entire section "A" bundle including the certificate signing the section bundle.
+Thus the input canonical sequence will always start start with the exact phrase (followed by the remaining information): {"sectionBundle":{"section":{"$id":"A",
-  * Find secret (must be known by peer attempting to initiate a finder connection to another peer).
-This is a simple random string and is not encoded into base-64.
+  * Find secret passphrase (must be known by peer attempting to initiate a finder connection to another peer).
-  * Extension authorized-peer data
+  * "other" custom data as desired
+  * signed by public key in section "A" and referenced by peer URI

 Section "C" (packaged and signed by identity's private key)
 -----------------------------------------------------------

   * Peer Contact's full URI (to know how to locate the peer universally).
+See Section "B" for calculation.
   * Any/all asserted public identities
-  * Extension authorized-peer data
+  * "other" custom data as desired
+  * signed by public key in section "A" and referenced by peer URI

 The public key is used as a way to send the peer privately encrypted data from another source.
 As long as the other source has the correct public key it is possible to establish direct secure communication by exchanging keys using public / private keys as the encryptions method.

-The salt is used in Section "A" to establish randomness into the files that is not forgeable or controllable by the creator of the file this ensuring that hashes are dispersed based on randomness being present.
+The salt is used in Section "A" to establish randomness into the files that cannot be forged or controllable by the creator of the file this ensuring that peer URI hashes are dispersed evenly based on combined local and remote cryptographic randomness being present.

-Asserted identities are used to prove the owner of the peer file is whom they claim to be.
+Asserted identities are used to prove the ownership change of the peer file.
+These identities can also be found externally to the peer file to allow for the peer to remain anonymous unless until the peer decides otherwise.

-Extension data is arbitrary for future extension of the peer file.
+Other customer data is arbitrary for future extension of the peer file.

-The peer's contact ID is used to prove that Section "B" and Section "C" correlates properly to section "A" and isn't two or three distinct files being glued together as a forgery.
+The peer's contact ID and signatures in Section "B" and Section "C" are used to prove this public peer file is not two or three distinct files being glued together as a forgery.

 Security Considerations
 -----------------------

+When verifying Section "A":

+  * the salt must not be expired (or the peer file is expired)
+  * the salt must be signed by the domain whose certificate is found using "Certificates Get" for the domain and the salt signing key must still be valid.
-The Section "A" bundle must contain salt that has been signed by the salt service whose certificate is still within the window of validity.
-Further the Section "A" bundle must be signed by a self-signed certificate whose certificate is included in the signature of the bundle.
-This ensures the integrity of the Section "A" bundle and ensures anyone who has Section "A" knows the public key for the peer.
+  * the Section "A" bundle must be signed by a public key whose public key value is included in the signature of the bundle

-Section "B" includes a finder secret that other peers will use to find the peer to which the peer file belongs.
+When verifying Section "B" / Section "C":

+  * the domain used in the peer URI must match the domain used in the signature of the signed salt
+  * the "contact ID" part of the peer URI must match the following calculation: hex(hash("contact:" + `<public-peer-section-A-JSON-object>`))
+  * the signature must be signed by the public key contained in Section "A"
+  * the reference peer URI in the signature must be the same URI as defined within the section

-Asserted Identities contained within section "C" can be verified whenever verification is needed.
-Verification is dependent on the identity assertion type.
+The identities contained within section "C" can be verified using the standard verification methods used to validate identities (see the "Identity Validation" section).

-The integrity of Section "B" and Section "C" should be verified by ensuring that the public key contained in Section "A" signed these sections.
-The URIs in these sections are not verified as it's up to the client generating the URIs to generate resources that are accurate to the network and up to other peers to ensure they are contacting identities they should be contacting.

 Only elements contained within the signed sections are ever considered as part of the file.
 All other elements are erroneous and should be discarded or ignored and when present.
 In Section "A", erroneous elements outside the protection of a signature should never be used as part of the calculation of the contact ID.

 Example Public Peer File
 -------------------------